TZstatsADS/fall2019-project4-sec2-grp1/README.md

 + Dataset: [MovieLens](http://movielens.org) (see data/ml-latest-small)

 **Contribution statement**:
-+ Abrams, Zack contributes nothing for this project.
-+ The other four team members contribute equally.
++ The team members contribute equally.
 + All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.